 If we say something and that someone reacts negatively, they should think about why we’re saying what we’re saying, instead of them making what we say to them, about us.
 Not saying how we feel, will eventually create a rift.

-Sadly, not saying what we feel, also continues to create more emotional distance, fall-outs, arguments and secrecy between people and in relationships and can also be the difference between us staying well and becoming ill.
+Not being open not only messes with our health; but stunts emotional and spiritual growth too.
+Not saying what we feel, also creates more emotional distance, fall-outs, arguments and secrecy between people and in relationships and can also be the difference between staying well and becoming ill.

-Saying how things are means we’re being true to ourselves.
+Saying how things are also means we’re being true to ourselves.
 We get one crack at the life thing, we must be open, honest and transparent.
 There is no other way.